Feature Affinity Assisted Knowledge Distillation and Quantization of Deep Neural Networks on Label-Free Data

 \subsection{Experimental Results}

-We test Fast FA loss on CIFAR-15.
+We test Fast FA loss on CIFAR-10 and Tiny ImageNet.
 As mentioned in the previous section, ResNet-20 has 3 residual blocks.
 The corresponding width and height for feature maps are 32, 16, and 8, $H=W$ for all groups, so the dimension ($HW$) of similarity matrices are 1024, 256, and 64.
-We test the fast FA loss with dimensions 1, 6, and 10.
-The results are shown in table \ref{tab:ffa}.
-Meanwhile, the FFA has much training time for each step.
+We test the fast FA loss with the number of ensemble $k=$ 1, 5, and 15.
+The results are shown in Tab. \ref{tab:ffa}.
+Meanwhile, FFA has added training time for each step.
 When $k=1$, the accuracies are inconsistent due to large variance.
-With too few samples in the estimator, the fast FA norm is too noisy and jeopardize the distillation.
-When $k=6$, the fast FA loss stabilizes and shows a significant improvement from the baseline, $\mathcal{L}=\mathcal{L}_{MSE}+\mathcal{L}_{CE}$ as in table \ref{tab:KL_vs_MSE}.
-When $k$ increases to $10$, the performance fast FA loss is comparable with the exact FA loss (table \ref{tab:cifar10}).
+With too few samples in the estimator, the fast FA norm is too noisy and jeopardizes distillation.
+At $k=5$, the fast FA loss stabilizes and the accuracy improves towards that of the baseline, $\mathcal{L}=\mathcal{L}_{MSE}+\mathcal{L}_{CE}$ in Tab. \ref{tab:KL_vs_MSE}.
+When $k$ increases to $15$, the performance of fast FA loss is comparable to that of the exact FA loss.
 Moreover, we experiment with the time consumption for computing FA loss and FFA loss.
 We plot the time in log scale vs. $H$, ($H=W$) for feature maps.
-The theoretical time complexity for computing exact FA loss is $\mathcal{O}(H^4)$ and that for computing FFA loss is $\mathcal{O}(H^2)$.
-We see that figure \ref{fig:faplot}(a) agrees with the theoretical estimate.
+Theoretical time complexity for computing exact FA loss is $\mathcal{O}(H^4)$ and that for FFA loss is $\mathcal{O}(H^2)$.
+Fig. \ref{fig:faplot}(a) shows the agreement with the theoretical estimate.

-The larger the $H$, the more advantage the FFA loss.
+The larger the $H$, the more advantageous the FFA loss.
 For (medical) images with resolutions in the thousands, the FFA loss will have significant computational savings.
 In Tab. \ref{tab:ffa}, we report training time per epoch.
 We train models 200 epochs with cosine annealing learning rate.